Cmod777/eBusCore/Release2/Software/ML/pre-ML/INDEX.md

 ## Script 2 – `extractor.py`

-This script reads the local database (`db_google.csv`) and applies transformation rules from a local configuration file (`keys.yaml`) to produce a clean, structured output for machine learning.
+This script reads the local database (`db.csv`) and applies transformation rules from a local configuration file (`keys.yaml`) to produce a clean, structured output for machine learning.

 <details>
 <summary><strong>What does it do?</strong></summary>

-- Loads the raw database (`db_google.csv`)
+- Loads the raw database (`db.csv`)
-- Loads interpretation rules from `leggenda.yaml`
+- Loads interpretation rules from `keys.yaml`
 - Applies preprocessing, type casting, and column-level logic
 - Applies specific interpolation rules per column
 - Outputs a cleaned file: `db_clean.csv`